NEW! SRJC employees can request guest and event Courtesy Parking permits Here

 permit.
 Student parking permits are available during registration at Plover Hall on the Santa Rosa Campus, at the Accounting Office

-or at the Police Department (after hours only, as long as the permit was not ordered online).
+in Bailey Hall or the Police Department (after hours only, as long as the permit was not ordered online).
 Permits are available for purchase at the Business Services Office at the Petaluma Campus, and the

 administration office at the Public Safety Training Center.

 If you pay for parking through mail, online, or telephone registration,

 save your receipt; your permit will be mailed after all fees

 have been paid.
 Note: ALL fees MUST be paid in full before the permit is mailed.
 The permit will not be mailed just because it's been ordered.
 ALL fees must be paid in full!
 If you would like to purchase the permit in person, separate from your registration fees, please purchase your permit at the Accounting office in Bailey Hall or at Admissions and Records in Plover Hall.